hisco/create-regex/README.md

   Simple and powerful utility to create complex regex in javascript
 # Create regex
-When createing long and powerful regular expression it becomes hard to rember and manage to numerous signs and sub patterns.
+When creating long and powerful regular expression it becomes hard to remember and manage to numerous signs and sub patterns.

-`create-regex` allows you to write the regex in a more code like approche while also reducing burden of some boilerplate actions.
+`create-regex` allows you to write regex in code like approche while also reducing the burden of some boilerplate actions.
-It also encourges the usage of regex named groups.
+It also encourges the usage of regex named groups, which make the matching part of the regex much simpler.

 ## Simple to use
 ```js